Daniel-prz/learn-git-branching/README.md

 ![Completed Git exercises 2](<Screenshot 2024-02-20 222946.png>)

 Completing these exercises built upon the git knowledge learned earlier.
-It was pretty informing in effective use of git branch, git rebase, and cherry-pick for rearranging and re-ordering commits and branches.
+It was pretty informing in effective use of git branch, git rebase, and cherry-pick for rearranging and re-ordering branches and commits.